designedbydark/open-source-keyboards-designedbydark/README.md

 In future releases I may attach a guide to help you add engravings of your own.

-I have linked a few images for those who won't do this.
+I have linked a few images of the keyboard so it can be previewed without opening the files.

 ***